Wind 101: the basics of wind energy

 Wind energy is a clean, renewable form of energy that has many pros:

-- Wind power pumps billions of dollars into our economy every year, particularly into rural areas where 99.8 percent of wind farms are located; 70 percent reside in low-income counties.
-From 2008-15, the U.S. wind industry generated more than $128 billion in private investment.
+- Wind power pumps billions of dollars into our economy every year, particularly into rural areas where over 99 percent of wind farms are located; 71 percent of those reside in low-income counties.
+Over the last decade, the industry has invested an average of over $14 billion annually in new wind projects.

-- Wind energy supports 88,000 well-paying American jobs, including 21,000 manufacturing jobs (as of January 2016).
+- Wind energy supported over 100,000 well-paying American jobs in 2016, including 25,000 manufacturing jobs.
 The fastest-growing job in America is “wind turbine technician,” according to the Department of Labor.

 - Wind energy is a drought-resistant cash crop that farmers and ranchers rely on to make a living and keep their land in the family.
-Wind farm owners make $222 million a year in lease payments (as of 2016).
+During 2016, U.S. wind projects paid at least $245 million in lease payments to landowners.
 The local taxes they pay help rural communities afford teachers, ambulances, and roads.

-- Wind power produces $7.3 billion a year in public health benefits (as of 2015) by cutting pollutants that create smog and trigger asthma attacks and other lung diseases, according to the Harvard School of Public Health.
+- Wind power produced $7.4 billion a year in public health savings in 2016 by cutting pollutants that create smog and trigger asthma attacks and other lung diseases, according to the Harvard School of Public Health.

 - Transitioning to clean energy protects “all people from the harm of air pollution,” according to the American Lung Association.
 Its Healthy Air Campaign works for “reforms to transmission and distribution policies that will encourage the expansion delivery of clean, renewable, non-combustion energy resources” such as wind energy.